Manoah in the Bible

 Manoah's wife gave birth to a son and named him Samson.
 The child grew and the Lord empowered him.

-Then his brethren and all the house of his father came down, and took him, and brought him up, and buried him between Zorah and Eshtaol in the buryingplace of Manoah his father.
-And he judged Israel twenty years.
+His brothers and all his family went down and brought him back.
+They buried him between Zorah and Eshtaol in the tomb of Manoah his father.
+He had led Israel for twenty years.

 Thematic Bible